aws-samples/aws-lex-noisy-spoken-language-understanding/README.md

 ## Dataset
 ### Audio
-Due to the size of the dataset, we provide the audio as several tarballs in the [folder](data/audio_slu).
-After you un-tar these files, you will get a folder with following structure
+Due to the size of the dataset, we host the audio files on [s3](https://shangwel-asr-evaluation.s3-us-west-2.amazonaws.com/audio_slu_v3.zip).
+After you download and unzip the file, you will get a folder with following structure

 ```
 audio_slu/